Press play to listen to How To Spot Someone With A Chronic Illness or continue reading.

 - Withdrawing from life.
 Some people slowly pull away from their friends and family.

 The signs won’t be the same from one person to the next.
 We all handle our chronic illnesses differently.
-How we handle the emotional ramifications will also change throughout the years as our diseases either go into remission or progress.
+How we handle the emotional ramifications will also change as our diseases either go into remission or progress.

 Don’t judge us by how we look.